Claiming for Loss of Earnings if an Injury Leaves You Unable to Work

 You’ll need to provide the last three years’ worth of your verified business accounts (or as close to three years as possible) to show your average earnings.
 This helps to work out the loss of profit caused by your accident.

-Where feasible you should also show evidence of work projects that were in the calendar before the injury, but which became impossible to fulfil.
+Where feasible, you should also show evidence of work projects that were in the calendar before the injury, but which became impossible to fulfil.
 Evidence of this kind might take the form of written instructions from a client, a pre-agreed contract that’s now been lost, or even a dated email exchange.

 It’s also helpful to keep a careful record of the days you were (or still are) unable to work, as well as a detailed overview of your financial accounts.

-Happily, most loss of earnings claims are fairly small.
-But if you’ve been unlucky enough to suffer a serious accident, your claim might be far more significant.
+If you’ve been unlucky enough to suffer a serious accident, your claim might be far more significant.
 And if your capacity to work is still severely reduced, affecting your long-term prospects, the losses you’re suffering may well be substantial.
+This may also apply if you’ve returned to work, only to find that your injuries have forced you to stop again.

 If you’re nearing retirement age, or have been involved in an extremely bad accident, it might be genuinely impossible for you to return to work at all.
 In this instance, your total losses could include your expected earnings up until the time you were likely to retire.